It's time to get your Flu Shot

 If these problems occur, they begin soon after the shot and usually last 1 to 2 days.

-Almost all people who recieve the influenza vaccine have no serious problems from
+Almost all people who receive the influenza vaccine have no serious problems from

 The "nasal spray flu vaccine" (also called LAIV or FluMist) are weakened viruses and do not cause severe symptoms